devoteamgcloud/gh-infra-CA-foundations/README.md

-This repository is for Nordnet cert poc
+This repository is for Nordnet cert POC
 Terraform –    Private CA and Certificate Issuance Config This configuration provisions a cross-project Certificate Authority setup in Google Cloud:
 	•	Project gouravhalder-sandbox